peelmicro/dot-net-core-react-redux-advanced/README.md

 - Create a fake protected .Net Core cookie to test authenticated routes
 - Test .NET Core Api requests using Pupperteer Sharp
 - Use of C# Anonymous Methods to simplify the execution of API request tests
+- Use of Travis CI for Continuous Integration

 # Follow the course